breezko/titandash/README.md

 - View all log records associated with the current bot session.
 - Countdowns until specific functionality takes place.
 - View all sessions that have taken place and review logs/duration/prestiges that happened while a session was active.
+- View all raid results instances and view data about damage done and who did damage.
 - Create multiple configurations that can be swapped out quickly when needed (farming, tournaments, push).
 - Review all current statistics taken from the game, as well as statistics related to the bot.
 - View all prestiges and review additional information (average stage, average duration).